osism/testbed/doc/source/usage.rst

 ``environments/manager/configuration.yml`` to the new version and execute ``osism-update-manager`` afterwards.

-The upgrade of the services is then done in the same way as the deployment of the services.
+The upgrade of the services is then done in the same way as the update of the services.
-Simply re-run the scripts listed in :ref:`Deploy services`.
+Simply re-run the scripts listed in :ref:`Update services`.

 Purge services
 ==============